jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 In other programming languages, sub-commands do not directly read or write to each other’s parameters.
 Parameters are only read or written by the parent command.

-However, in Encircle, parameters of sub-commands can be tied together directly.
+However, in Circular, parameters of sub-commands can be tied together directly.

 One parameter type can only be tied to a parameter with specific other parameter type.